coggro/resume/README.md

 _March 2016 to June 2017_

+- Built client sites to design specifications
+- Integrated client site designs into EE
-I worked with OMG doing development in ExpressionEngine.
-We would integrate client sites into EE, code new sites and features, and myriad other development tasks from entering content to performing SEO tuneups.
+- Myriad other development tasks from entering content to performing SEO tuneups
+- At one point developed a Python script to scrape zips of images for hundreds of products from a client site and unzip them into labeled folders, a task assigned to me for at least a month; turned it into a few days of script writing and bug fixing with overnight executions

 ---